 What are The Top 11+ Practices You Can Follow On your Shopify eCommerce Website to Convert More?

 What’s the best way to increase Shopify conversion rates?
 Use these effective methods while designing a website to provide clients with a simple and engaging experience.

 1. Optimize for Search

 Visibility of the search bar is a critical first step in achieving that goal.
 If your site has a lot of products, displaying the search bar might help a motivated visitor get closer to their goal: making a purchase.

-It’s also worth noting the significance of product names and descriptions that are keyword-rich.
+It’s also worth noting the significance of keyword-rich product names and descriptions.
 The search feature will be able to locate more relevant products.